ClickCease

 ICD-10 Code for Personality Change

 The ICD-10 code for personality change due to a known physiological condition is F07.0.
-This code is applicable to specific personality alterations resulting from physiological issues, and it is critical for accurate clinical documentation in behavioral health settings.
+This code specifically addresses personality alterations arising from physiological issues, making it essential for accurate clinical documentation in behavioral health settings.

 Diagnostic Criteria Overview

-F07.0 applies to personality changes resulting from conditions such as limbic epilepsy, frontal lobe syndrome, and organic personality disorders.
-It does not cover changes due to postconcussional syndrome or emotional states.
-Clinicians should focus on identifying the underlying physiological causes when documenting these changes.
+The F07.0 code applies to personality changes resulting from conditions such as limbic epilepsy, frontal lobe syndrome, and organic personality disorders.
+It excludes changes due to postconcussional syndrome or emotional states.
+Clinicians should prioritize identifying the underlying physiological causes when documenting these changes to ensure clarity and precision.

 Common Related ICD-10 Codes